zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 fails where?" — and it set up the two experiments that follow.
 Few-shot adaptation: give each system a little dungeon experience and see who fixes their blind spot faster (section 3.6).
-Distillation: try to combine the LLM's deep knowledge with the teacher's learned survival into one policy (running now).
+Distillation: try to combine the LLM's deep knowledge with the teacher's learned survival into one policy (section 3.7).

 ### 3.5 The negative results, stated plainly